Oh My Sister (Remix)/I'm Just Going Down

-"Oh My Sister (Remix)/I'm just going down," (stylized as OH MY SISTER (REMIX)/I'm just going down) is female duo Soulhead's fourth single under Sony Music Entertainment Japan.
+"Oh My Sister (Remix)/I'm Just Going Down" is the fourth single by Japanese female duo Soulhead, released under Sony Music Entertainment Japan.
 It reached #114 on the Oricon charts and charted for three weeks.

 Information

-Oh My Sister (Remix)/I'm just going down was released on both CD and vinyl.
-Despite having both song titles in the name, the a-side was "I'm just going down."
+"Oh My Sister (Remix)/I'm Just Going Down" was released on both CD and vinyl.
+Despite having both song titles in the name, the A-side was "I'm Just Going Down".
 The song was omitted from the corresponding album, Oh My Sister, but the music video was placed on the DVD Oh My Sister Live & Clips.

-"I'm just going down" was written and composted by Soulhead and is a song about falling for someone who ends up leaving you, but how you stay strong and keep moving forward.
+"I'm Just Going Down" was written and composted by Soulhead and is a song about falling for someone who ends up leaving you, but how you stay strong and keep moving forward.